Who is it for?

 When returning from Maternity Leave after OML and AML, individuals are entitled to return to the same job on the same terms and conditions as if they had not been absent unless a redundancy situation has arisen or if the post has been subject to Transfer of Undertaking.

-You must inform your Manager of your pregnancy as soon as possible, to enable a risk assessment to be carried out.
+Ensure you are familiar with the Maternity Policy before you begin.
+You must inform your Line Manager of your pregnancy as soon as possible, in order for a risk assessment to be carried out.

 You must discuss you intentions regarding your Maternity Leave with your Manager, including if you are planning to opt in to shared parental leave, request an alternative working pattern on your return to work, or if you are planning to apply for Extended Special Unpaid Leave (ExSUL) at the end of your Maternity Leave.